dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 ## Deployment considerations

 The sample source code for this article is designed to run locally.
-It has also been developed to deploy each client app as a container image.
+Each client app deploys as a container image.
 The _Dockerfile_ for each client app is used to build the container image.
 Each _Dockerfile_ is identical, using a multistage build to create a production-ready container image.

 :::code language="dockerfile" source="~/aspire-samples/samples/AspireWithJavaScript/AspireJavaScript.Angular/Dockerfile":::

-The client apps are currently configured to run as true SPA apps, and are not configured to run in a server-side rendered (SSR) mode.
+The client apps are currently configured to run as true SPA apps, and aren't configured to run in a server-side rendered (SSR) mode.
 They sit behind **nginx**, which is used to serve the static files.
-They leverage a simple _default.conf.template_ file to configure **nginx** to proxy requests to the client app.
+They use a _default.conf.template_ file to configure **nginx** to proxy requests to the client app.

 :::code language="nginx" source="~/aspire-samples/samples/AspireWithJavaScript/AspireJavaScript.Angular/default.conf.template":::

 ## Node.js server app considerations

-While this article focuses on client apps, you may have scenarios where you need to host a Node.js server app.
+While this article focuses on client apps, you might have scenarios where you need to host a Node.js server app.
 The same semantics are required to host a Node.js server app as a SPA client app.
 The .NET Aspire app host requires a package reference to the [Aspire.Hosting.NodeJS](https://nuget.org/packages/Aspire.Hosting.NodeJS) NuGet package and the code needs to call either `AddNodeApp` or `AddNpmApp`.

 ### Use the OpenTelemetry JavaScript SDK

 To export OpenTelemetry logs, traces, and metrics from a Node.js server app, you use the [OpenTelemetry JavaScript SDK](https://opentelemetry.io/docs/languages/js/).

 For a complete example of a Node.js server app using the OpenTelemetry JavaScript SDK, you can refer to the [Code Samples: .NET Aspire Node.js sample](/samples/dotnet/aspire-samples/aspire-nodejs) page.
-In this sample, you will find the _instrumentation.js_ file, which demonstrates how to configure the OpenTelemetry JavaScript SDK to export logs, traces, and metrics:
+Consider the sample's _instrumentation.js_ file, which demonstrates how to configure the OpenTelemetry JavaScript SDK to export logs, traces, and metrics:

 :::code language="javascript" source="~/aspire-samples/samples/AspireWithNode/NodeFrontend/instrumentation.js":::